jvdbreggen/imagemodedemo/README.md

 ### Set the environment

 Setup of the terminal for building Image Mode images that we are going to push to the registry.

-In this workshop we will be pushing to Red Hat Quay.
+In this workshop we will be pushing to **Red Hat Quay**, but if you have your own registry, or have access to a corporate registry we highly recommend using those registries as you can then continue using these to build your own RHEL images going forward.

 We recommend that you set two variables in the terminal you are using for the logins to the Red Hat Registry and Quay.io.

 Using Quay we recommend that when you push the images to Quay that you make the repositories *public* by selecting the repository and using the Actions to set *Make Public*
+Update the variables QUAY_USER and REDHAT_USER with your Quay and Red Hat account userids.
+They may be the same if you use your Red Hat account.
-Replace `$QUAY_PASSWORD` and `REDHAT_PASSWORD` with your passowrds.
+Replace `$QUAY_PASSWORD` and `$REDHAT_PASSWORD` with your passwords.
 If you decide to use these variables, we recommend you hash encrypt the passwords in the variables.

 ```bash
 QUAY_USER="your quay.io username not the email address"